-The SPS in Webo Multi-Factor Authentication plugin is available for download as-is, free of charge to every SPS customer from the InWebo Multi-Factor Authentication plugin for Safeguard for Privileged Sessions page.
+The SPS inWebo Multi-Factor Authentication plugin is available for download as-is, free of charge to every SPS customer from the InWebo Multi-Factor Authentication plugin for SPS page.
 In case you need any customizations or additional features, contact our Support Team.